sed-pro-inria/tools-training/1-vers/git.md

-# Version control
+# Version control with Git

 <img src="images/git_commit.png">

-## Git, a distributed Version Control Manager
+## Git, a distributed Version Control Sysem

-Version control means keeping track of code evlolution by recoding the code's state after each meaningful change.
+Version control means keeping track of code evlolution by recording the code's state after each meaningful change.
 This is useful:
   - To cancel a non-working modification
-  - To perform regression tests / continuous integratino
+  - To perform regression tests / continuous integration

 The database where the different states of the code are recorded can be:
   - Local: the project has only one developer
-  - Centralised: it is available on a server but developers do not receive it when the get the project's sources (cvs, svn).
+  - Centralised: it is available on a server but developers do not receive it when they get the project's sources (cvs, svn).
   - Distributed: every developer that has the sources also has the full code history (git, mercurial, darcs).